 - Determine essential elements of the course and include them on syllabus. - Select course materials early.
-Distribute syllabus, assignments, and reading lists in advance so that student and SAS can assist with accessible formats if needed. - Use accessible digital course materials (e.g., syllabus, handouts).
-Use the SensusAccess resource to convert your materials into accessible formats. - Whenever possible, select texts that are also available in digital format and use videos with closed captions and audio descriptions. - Make PowerPoint presentations available to students upon request.
+Distribute syllabus, assignments, and reading lists in advance so that student and SAS can secure accessible formats if needed. - Whenever possible, select texts that are also available in digital format and videos with closed captioning. - Make course materials (e.g., syllabus, handouts) available in accessible electronic format. - Make PowerPoint presentations available to students upon request.